 - 2 teaspoon cinnamon

-- ½ cup chopped nuts (pecans, walnuts or hazelnuts)
+- ½ cup chopped walnuts, or nuts of choice

-- ½ cup mix-in of your choice (chocolate chip, raisins, cranberries)
+- ½ cup Optional: mix-in of your choice (chocolate chip, raisins, cranberries)

 -